Grade Level

 Materials

-Exacto knife, extra blades, scissors, stapler, fade resistant construction paper of a variety of colors (enough black for each student), glue (I prefer Elmer’s used sparingly) white color pencils, paper or sketchbooks for design development, pencil
+Exacto knife, extra blades, scissors, stapler, fade-resistant construction paper of various colors (enough black for each student), glue (I prefer Elmer’s used sparingly), white color pencils, paper or sketchbooks for design development, and pencil.

 Media